 They’re all group statues and the most celebrated of all is the work of Francois Rude, La Marseillaise.
 (Photo below, first on the left.)

-The Roman Arch of Titus in Rome is the inspiration of this monument ordered to be built by Napoleon in 1806.
+The Roman Arch of Titus in Rome is the inspiration for this monument ordered to be built by Napoleon in 1806.

 For a fee, visitors can climb to the top of Arc de Triomphe.
 There’s also a little museum with nothing much to see but the view from up there is incredible.